nanchano/blog/src/posts/development_setup.md

 Some quick highlights from my own [config](https://github.com/nanchano/nvim/blob/main/init.lua):
 1. `Lazy` as plugin manager.
-2. QOL plugins: `nvim-autopairs` to auto pair symbols and `Comment.nvim` to comment lines/blocks easily.
+2. `nvim-autopairs` to auto pair symbols and `Comment.nvim` to comment lines/blocks easily as QOL plugins.
 3. `Telescope` for file/folder searching and management.
 4. `null-ls` just for python formatting, as it's not provided through its LSP.
 5. `Treesitter` for syntax highlighting.